National Register of Historic Places: Properties listed

 An alternate series of plaques.
 Buildings on the National Register are also often listed in local historic societies.

 A listing on the National Register of Historic Places is a governmental acknowledgment of a historic district, site, building, or property.
 However, the Register is mostly "an honorary status with some federal financial incentives".
 The National Register of Historic Places automatically includes all National Historic Landmarks as well as all historic areas administered by the National Park Service, including National Historic Sites (NHS), National Historical Parks, National Military Parks/Battlefields, National Memorials and some National Monuments.

 There are also 35 listed sites in the three island countries with a Compact of Free Association with the United States, as well as one site in Morocco, the American Legation in Tangier.

 Listing in the National Register does not restrict private property owners from the use of their property.

 Some states and municipalities, however, may have laws that become effective when a property is listed in the National Register.
 If federal money or a federal permitting process is involved, Section 106 of the National Historic Preservation Act of 1966 is invoked.
 Section 106 requires the federal agency involved to assess the effect of its actions on historic resources.
-A salient example of a successful 106 Review was the early 1970's review of the Department of Transportation's proposal to tunnel under Baltimore's historic Federal Hill neighborhood with a 14 lane highway, the 106 Review, and the highway's ultimate rerouting and reduction in size -- as well as provision of a buffer park, what became Baltimore's Robert Baker Park.
+A salient example of a successful 106 Review was the early 1970s review of the Department of Transportation's proposal to tunnel under Baltimore's historic Federal Hill neighborhood with a 14 lane highway, the 106 Review, and the highway's ultimate rerouting and reduction in size -- as well as provision of a buffer park, what became Baltimore's Robert Baker Park.